With the hotter months approaching, a lot of people are getting out and being active again. This is great – we highly encourage physical activity!

 - Hold for 30 seconds and repeat three times.

 Foam rolling IT Band

-- Foam rollers can be found cheap online or in most stores.
+- One of the benefits of foam rollers is that they are inexpensive and can be found online or in most sporting goods stores.

 - Lay on down on your side, on the foam roller with the foam roller on the outside of your thigh.